 - Low-dose aspirin regiment,

-- Medications to reduce the amount of blood cells in ones’ body.
+- Medications to reduce the number of blood cells in ones’ body.

 Now at this point…